KalaKit/KalaServer/readme.md

 - Range Requests and persistent connections (for large media or when serving multiple assets)
 - GUI for server (useful server info and interactions)
 - Global connection (not just local access to website)
+- limit brute-force attempts by throttling per-second and per-minute requests for current ip
+- authorization with session tokens, password hashes, HTTPS, account data stored on disk
+- each route as struct with auth-level as enum, route as string and mimeType as string

 # Prerequisites (when compiling from source code)